NavarMP/Arivolam/public/Documentation/Presentation_Arivolam.md

 ### Slide 4: Advantages of Proposed Solution
 -   **Seamless UI/UX**: Designed with modern aesthetics (Glassmorphism, Dark Mode) to feel premium.
--   **Context-Aware**: The system knows who you are (Student vs Teacher) and shows only relevant tools.
+-   **Context-Aware**: The system knows who you are (Student, Parent, Staff, or Admin) and shows only relevant tools.
 -   **Future-Ready**: Built on a scalable stack (Next.js) capable of integrating AI and AR features easily unlike legacy monaliths.

 ### Slide 5: Feasibility Study